 Since my last visit to the beach new structures have been built.
 I recently watched a reporter on television interview a meteorologist on whether the recent Montego Bay heavy rain event on Nov 22 2017 could be attributed to climate change.
 The question was skillfully curved.
+No one has all the data.
 I watched in awe as the same pointless question was asked over and over again expecting a different answer.
 Then it dawned on me; something I probably already knew.
 It is not that the climate is "changing" per se but that we as human beings (inhabitants of the environment) are remaining the same.
 Our new ability to shape the environment around us has lulled us into a state of complacency.

 We are beginning to feel that the world is beholden to our constant whim and fancy.
 The climate "will" change as it always has but we are unable to adapt to these changes.
 The environment will do what it wants including changing slowly, suddenly, sporadically, or randomly in ways which are yet too complicated for us to predict.
 The real question is how long can/will we remain the same while everything around us changes?